maingauchegames/maingauche.games/content/devlog/20230504-counting-allocations-in-unity.md

 <!--more-->

 Why would you want this?
-Spend any amount of time in a Unity forum and you’ll find someone loudly warning you to eliminate frame-over-frame allocations from your code.
+Spend any amount of time in a Unity forum and you’ll find someone loudly admonishing you to eliminate frame-over-frame allocations from your code.
 This is probably good advice, but also a particularly masochistic proposition given that we’re using C#, a language that often seems purpose-built for making allocations.[^1]

 How one goes about eliminating allocations is largely a matter of finding them in the first place, and on this topic, the advice comes with far less bravado and far more hand-waving.
 As far as I can tell, solutions fall into one of two camps: